Extension Logo

 Farm scale deep winter greenhouse, 2023.
 Credit: Daniel Handeen, UMN College of Design, Center for Sustainable Building Research

-Deep winter greenhouses (DWG) are passive-solar greenhouses that utilize the energy from the sun as the primary source of heat.
+Deep winter greenhouses (DWG) are passive-solar greenhouses that use the energy from the sun as the primary source of heat.

 A deep winter greenhouse in production.

-DWGs are built in an east-west position, with a south-facing glazing wall that is steeply sloped to capture the most possible solar energy on the coldest days of the year.
+DWGs are built in an east-west position, with a south-facing glazing wall that is steeply sloped to capture as much solar energy as possible on the coldest days of the year.
 The solar-heated air inside is drawn underground with a fan and stored in an insulated thermal mass of soil or rock where it is available to heat the space at night.

 DWGs in Minnesota can be used to grow cold-hardy crops that thrive with minimal light, providing year-round production capacity for small-scale farmers and gardeners.
 Crops well-suited to DWG production include a variety of lettuces, herbs, brassicas, Asian greens, and sprouts.